+Our sheep breed annually and this year’s lambs were born throughout February 2018.
 We keep in touch with larger farms and if they have orphan lambs, or a smaller triplet that isn’t feeding too well, we’ll take on these lambs so that our visitors can bottle feed them here.
 We don’t take our own lambs off their mums, unless there are complications, as this is the most natural and best option for the lambs.
-This year we took on six orphan lambs from a farm in Suffolk and are offering visitors the chance to bottle-feed them, this is a very popular event so make sure you book in advance here.
+We’ll aim to do this again next year, look out for more details in March-April time.

 Our sheep are dual-purpose breeds, producing good meat and wool.
-All the sheep are shorn at our Spring Fair, where visitors can come and watch.
+All the sheep are shorn at our Spring Fair in May, so that visitors can come and watch.
 We also welcome spinners and weavers to this event to process the wool.
-This year our Spring Fair will be held on Saturday 12th May 2018 running from 11am to 4pm.

 Oxford Down: these have dark faces, and are large with a rectangular body shape.
 When they are shorn, it is customary for this breed to have a ‘top-knot’ of wool left on their head.
 They are a rare breed, originally from Oxfordshire, and the largest and fastest-growing sheep of all British breeds, ideal for meat.